Why is PS5 stock so low? Here's why – and how to fix it

 - Get it: Follow @mattswider, our PS5 restock Twitter tracker for alerts when new PS5 stock is live at all US stores.
 It's the fastest way to get real-time updates.

+Watch: TechRadar US Editor-in-Chief Matt Swider offers tips on how to buy PS5 through his Twitter tracker restock alerts.

+Here's an example of one of the notifications you'll see (Walmart restock alert illustrated):

-That's how to fix the PS5 stock issue.
+That's how to fix the PS5 stock issue for yourself.
 Now here's why it's happening in the first place.

 1. Sony PS5 setbacks began with the pandemic

-Note: Update: We've added a video analyzing why PS5 stock is so low worldwide, along with our top 5 reasons for the console shortage below.